Vinicius2m/Vinicius2m/README.md

 ## Hi there!
 My name is Vinícius de Freitas
 ### I'm front-end developer studying to be an fullstack developer.

 - 📖 I've been studying web fullstack development at Kenzie Academy Brasil.
-Now i'm in the middle of the third quarter which is focused on the fundamentals of back-end.
+Now i'm in the beginning of the fourth quarter which is focused on the back-end and technologies like NodeJS and Django.

 #### Technologies seen so far:
  - HTML, CSS, JavaScript